EmiliaIlczuk/URL_Shortener/README.md

 ## General info
 This is URL shortening application written using the Django framework.
-The majority of this project was built by following Udemy course [Try Django] (https://www.udemy.com/try-django-1-10/) and Sudeep Acharya's [Blog post] (https://hellocoding.wordpress.com/2015/01/12/django-url-shortener/5/).
+The majority of this project was built by following Udemy course [Try Django](https://www.udemy.com/try-django-1-10/) and Sudeep Acharya's [Blog post](https://hellocoding.wordpress.com/2015/01/12/django-url-shortener/5/).

 ## Technologies